Kabba-Modou Cham

-Kabba-Modou Cham (born 25 December 1992) is a former professional football player who last played for Royal Cappellen.
+Kabba-Modou Cham (born 25 December 1992) is a footballer who plays as a forward for KSC City Pirates.
 Born in Belgium, he is a youth international for the Gambia.

 He has also played competitively for KVV Coxyde and KSV Bornem, as well as abroad for Scottish club Greenock Morton and Mosta in Malta.

 Club career

 Cham started his career with various professional youth academies back home in Belgium, namely K Beerschot VA, VW Hamme, K.V.
 Mechelen and S.K.
 Beveren.

 He started his senior career for Sint-Truiden but left after one year to go and sign for Greenock Morton in July 2013 on a two-year contract, and made his first competitive debut for Morton in a 1–0 defeat in the Scottish Challenge Cup to Annan Athletic.

 Cham ingratiated himself with the Morton support after he scored a double against arch-rivals St Mirren in the Renfrewshire Cup final.